Nor-s/front-matter-gen/README.md

 ## Usage instructions

-If a user wants to provide a template file for new posts, they should create a file: `.post-template` in the Jekyll project root directory.
+If a user wants to provide a template file for new posts, they should create a file: `.vscode/template/post` relative to current project root directory.

 Here's an example of the template file: